SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/0Webscraper.io_General-Information.md

 <br><br>
-For a few websites, this did not work as they use a webscraper blocker.
+For a few websites, scraping with Webscraper.io did not work as they use a webscraper blocker.
 It is possible that using other webscraping tools, data from these websites can still be downloaded.

 <br><br><br><br>